arangodb/docs-hugo/site/content/3.10/develop/http-api/collections.md

         contain the ID of the responsible shard.

         {{</* info */>}}
-        This method is only available on Coordinators in cluster deployments.
+        This method is only available in cluster deployments on Coordinators.
         {{</* /info */>}}
       requestBody:
         content: